luismartinezs/flexbox-practice/instructions.md

 3. Go to the first exercise, in the folder `exercises/a` and take a look at the `README.md`.
 There you have information specific to that exercise, and how the answer should look like.
 You can preview the `README.md` files by right clicking on them and selecting `Open Preview`

-4. The go into the `exercises/a/lvl-1`.
+4. Then go into the `exercises/a/lvl-1`.
 You'll see an `index.html` that helps you visualize the exercise, and a `style.css` file.

 5. To view an exercise in the browser, you can just open the `index.html` file in a browser window.
 I recommend you install the extension [https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 If you do, just right click the `index.html` file and select `Open with Live server`.